 Anti-Snoring Products

-- Nasal strips: These are intended for people who snore because their nasal passages are congested or collapse during the night.
+- Nasal strips: These are intended for people who snore because their nasal passages are congested or collapse at night.
 They work by sticking to the bridge of the nose and lifting the sides so that the nasal passages open wider.

 - Anti-snoring mouthpieces: These work best for people who snore due to an obstruction in the mouth.
 You can get mouthpieces that hold the tongue away from the back of the throat or adjust the jaw’s position for better airflow.

-- Chin straps: These work well for people who snore because they breathe through their mouths at night.
+- Chin straps: They work well for snorers because they breathe through their mouths at night.
 They hold the mouth closed to promote nasal breathing, eliminating the chance of snoring.

-- Anti-snoring sprays: They’re easy to use as you spray them into your mouth or nose.
+- Anti-snoring sprays.
+You spray them into your mouth or nose.
 Most of them work by contracting the tissue inside your nose and mouth, creating a bigger space for air.
 Some also work by keeping the inside of your nose and mouth lubricated, reducing vibration.

 - Nasal dilators: These work similarly to nasal strips, except they’re inserted into your nostrils rather than attaching them to the outside.
 They open the nasal cavity and widen it so air can flow freely.